64ZooLane/wag1/README.md

 ## Changelog

+BUG FIX: v(1.0.4) 23rd July 2020 - Fixed bug with multiple bot instances not logging in correctly

 UPDATE: (v1.0.3) 21st July 2020 - Added support for starting multiple bot instances.
 To run multiple at once, change the token value to an array in the ./config/token.json file and add each token to it.